pushtell/react-ab-test/README.md

 #### `emitter.addActiveVariantListener([experimentName, ] callback)`

-Listen for the chosen active variant of an experiment.
+Listen for the active variant specified by an experiment.

 * **Return Type:** [`Subscription`](#subscription)
 * **Parameters:**